Using the location condition in a Conditional Access policy

 Include unknown countries/regions

-Some IP addresses are not mapped to a specific country or region, including all IPv6 addresses.
+Some IP addresses aren't mapped to a specific country or region, including all IPv6 addresses.
 To capture these IP locations, check the box Include unknown countries/regions when defining a geographic location.
 This option allows you to choose if these IP addresses should be included in the named location.
 Use this setting when the policy using the named location should apply to unknown locations.

 Configure MFA trusted IPs